 A lot of internet/publisher-based channels, but also access to sports and news outlets.

-Owned by Sony, they offer free, ad-supported movies and TV shows, with some pretty good titles available, including the original Karate Kid, Talladega Nights and Seinfeld.
+Sony the Chicken Soup for the Soul people, they offer free, ad-supported movies and TV shows, with some pretty good titles available, including the original Karate Kid, Talladega Nights and Seinfeld.

 Another ad-supported platform featuring movies and television.
 Not a great selection, but there are a few gems if you look at the right times.